csjoshc/csjoshc.github.io/notes/Github/intro_gh.md

 ## The confusion
 I was having a lot of trouble managing the staging, commit and push to branch process.
 [This](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners) *maybe* cleared it up for me.

+**As a summary**, after any file change you want to eventually push, you must do `git add .

+git status

+git commit -a -m "new change"`

+**the first and third must be used together after any change**

 ### git add
 git add stages the current version of a file, or the current version of all the files.
 Therefore, this needs to be run after all changes you are intending to package together are made.